microsoft/pxt-arcade/libs/corgio/docs/reference/corgio/bark.md

 # bark

-Make the corgi speak a phrase from it's list of known phrases.
+Make the corgi speak a phrase from a list of known phrases.

 ```sig
 corgio.create().bark()